Pulsar data analysis

 Time to solve a Newly Discovered Pulsar

-This time we will start with the real GMRT data set for a newly discovered pulsar J1244-4708 which is discovered in the GMRT High Resolution Southern Sky Survey.
+This time we will start with the GMRT data set for a newly discovered binary millisecond pulsar J1242-4712 which is discovered in the GMRT High Resolution Southern Sky Survey.

 In this exercise, we will use GMRT’s incoherent array (IA) beam data.
-This pulsar has been observed 13 times over a baseline of 9 months.
 The GMRT IA beam data is first converted to “filterbank” format, then dedispersed and folded to “pfd” format.
 We’ll start with the “pfd” files right away.

 Time of arrival estimation